Save Time And Money With Inventory Management Accounting Software

 8. Automatic Updates to Quantities

-As you’re updating your accounting data with customer orders, an inventory management accounting software can also update your inventory quantities automatically.
+As you’re updating your accounting data with customer orders, inventory management accounting software can also update your inventory quantities automatically.
 That means you’ll only have to enter the data once and it won’t require you to double-check every system.
 Using just one system saves you manual entry time and adds convenience to your daily routine.

 9. Faster, More Accurate Audit Trail Information

 Can you provide an audit trail for inventory transfers from your current accounting software?
 Instead of having to track down proof of every transfer when your auditors come to evaluate your business, save yourself some time and let your system do it for you.
-Being able to track your transfers and all inventory transactions within your accounting software means that you always have the full picture of what takes place in your business.
+Being able to track your transfers and all inventory transactions within your accounting software mean that you always have the full picture of what takes place in your business.

 10. Connect Pricing Data with Inventory

 Using an inventory management accounting software allows you to connect your pricing data from the accounting side with the inventory data.
 You can assign special prices for certain customers and easily see all of the data in one place.
-Having the data connect seamlessly between inventory and accounting saves you the time of verifying customer information in both places.
+Having the data connected seamlessly between inventory and accounting saves you the time of verifying customer information in both places.
 Plus, it can cut down on customer service issues for incorrect pricing.

 Using accounting software that also houses your inventory information can save your business time and money.
 Not only will it increase your efficiencies and prevent you from keeping up with two separate systems, but it can also help you keep the most accurate records for your business.
 Relying on two systems to integrate and play nice with one another is a risk that can cost you extra business resources.
 You’ll be fighting problems and reconciling data back more than you need to.